Trusted by 19,000+ Clinicians

 The Braden Risk assessment tool combines the features above into a rating mechanism to assess the degree of risk.
 Individuals with a total score of 16 or less are considered at risk.

 Vinyl is a hard-wearing and bacteria-resistant fabric, but not as good for pressure relief.
-A vapour-permeable fabric like dartex is best for contact surfaces, as it is soft, stretchy and water-repellent, preventing the build up of moisture and keep the skin cool and hydrated.
+A vapour-permeable fabric like dartex is best for contact surfaces, as it is soft, stretchy and water-repellent, preventing the build-up of moisture and keeping the skin cool and hydrated.

-Illustration showing how alternating air cushions work to manage/treat pressure injuries/wounds.
+Illustration showing how alternating air cushions work to manage and treat pressure injuries and wounds.

 Alternating Air system